salsify/broccoli-css-modules/README.md

 The assumed character encoding for all files being processed.
 Defaults to `utf-8`.

 ##### `plugins`
-An array of [PostCSS](https://github.com/postcss/postcss) plugins that will also be applied during transformation.
+Additional [PostCSS](https://github.com/postcss/postcss) plugins that will be applied to the input styles.
+May be either an array or a hash with `before` and/or `after` keys, each containing an array of plugins.
+Specifying only a plain array is shorthand for including those plugins in `after`.

 ##### `generateScopedName`
 A callback to generate the scoped version of an identifier.
 Receives two arguments: